robbatr0n/robbarton.dev/content/projects/turn_based_combat_system.md

 A simple turn based combat system built using Unity as a prototype for a future project.

 - Provides functionality for melee, ranged and magic attacks.
-- Editing various stats to change the dynakic of the battle.
+- Editing various stats to change the dynamic of the battle.
 Including:
   - attack power
   - magic power
   - attack speed
   - range
-  - defense
+  - defence
-- Attack and damge animations
+- Attack and damage animations